The 10 Best Salt Free Water Softeners: Which Saltless Water Softener is Right for You?

 If you have several expensive appliances and very hard water, it may be a good idea to invest in a salt-based water softener so you can soften water with salt.
 If you have only moderately hard water, you may find a salt-free softener does the job without the added expense and environmental impact.

 Skin and Hair

 Hard water minerals also deactivate the shampoos, soaps, and body washes you use in the shower, and that can have negative consequences for skin and hair.
-The ions in hard water don’t properly dissolve the soap and other cleaning agents, which means they stay on your skin and hair, remove the body’s natural oils, and leave skin and hair dry and irritated.
+The ions in hard water don’t properly dissolve the soap and other cleaning agents, which means they stay on your skin and on your hair, they remove the body’s natural oils, and they leave skin and hair dry and irritated.

 If you happen to live in an area with a particularly dry climate, hard water can even cause dermatitis and worsen skin conditions like psoriasis and eczema.
 Lastly, the drying effect of hard water can cause acne by clogging your pores with dead skin cells.
 A hard water treatment system is a great way to take care of these physical ailments.
 And remember, saltless water conditioners are the best option if your water isn't too hard.

 Salt-Free and Salt-Based Water Softeners: What’s the Difference?

-Now, let’s clear up some common misconceptions about salt-free water softeners and salt-based water softeners.
+Now, let’s clear up some common misconceptions about salt-free water softeners and salt water softeners.
 A Saltless water softener does not soften water—not technically, anyway.
 Here’s what you need to know.